2020 Serbian local elections: Batočina

 Results of the election for the Municipal Assembly of Batočina:

-Incumbent mayor Zdravko Mladenović of the Progressive Party was confirmed for another term in office after the election.
+Incumbent mayor Zdravko Mladenović of the Serbian Progressive Party was confirmed for another term in office after the election.
+Mladenović resigned on 30 October 2023 to prompt a new election later in the year; a provisional administration was established with Dejan Aranđelović, also of the Progressive Party, as its leader.

 Knić

 Results of the election for the Municipal Assembly of Knić:

-Srećko Ilić of the Progressive Party was chosen as mayor after the election.
+Srećko Ilić of the Serbian Progressive Party was chosen as mayor after the election.
+Ilić resigned on 30 October 2023 to prompt a new election later in the year and was appointed as leader of a provisional authority.

 Lapovo

 Results of the election for the Municipal Assembly of Lapovo:

-Incumbent mayor Boban Miličić of the Progressive Party was confirmed for another term in office after the election.
+Incumbent mayor Boban Miličić of the Serbian Progressive Party was confirmed for another term in office after the election.
+Miličić resigned on 30 October 2023 to prompt a new election later in the year and was appointed as leader of a provisional authority.

 Rača

 Results of the election for the Municipal Assembly of Rača:

-Incumbent mayor Nenad Savković of the Progressive Party was confirmed for another term in office after the election.
+Incumbent mayor Nenad Savković of the Serbian Progressive Party was confirmed for another term in office after the election.
+Savković resigned on 30 October 2023 to prompt a new election later in the year and was appointed as leader of a provisional authority.

 Topola

 Results of the election for the Municipal Assembly of Topola:

 Igor Petrović of the Progressive Party was selected as mayor after the election, with support from the Socialists and the "New People" list.
 Dragan Jovanović was elected from the lead position on the Better Serbia list and initially served as leader of the opposition in the assembly.

 Jovanović was expelled from the assembly in November 2020, on the grounds that he had changed his residence from Topola to Belgrade and was no longer on the local voters list.
 He responded that this decision was based on falsified information and that he had actually been expelled for being a "thorn in the side" of the local authorities.

 Two members of the local Progressives subsequently left the party's assembly group, and a new majority was established in April 2021 by Better Serbia, with support from the Movement for the Restoration of the Kingdom of Serbia, the Serbian People's Party, and the Party of United Pensioners of Serbia.
 Igor Petrović left the Progressives to join Healthy Serbia and initially continued to serve as mayor.
 Dragan Jovanović was appointed to the city council with responsibility for infrastructure and the economy.

 In March 2022, Petrović was replaced as mayor by Vladimir Radojković of Better Serbia.

 Dragan Jovanović stood down from city council on 10 September 2022, having by this time been re-elected to the national assembly.

+Better Serbia merged into the Progressive Party in April 2023.

+Vladimir Radojković resigned as mayor on 30 October 2023 to prompt a new election later in the year.
+Dragan Jovanović was appointed as leader of a provisional authority.